BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/2_1_Setting_Up_a_Bitcoin-Core_VPS_by_Hand.md

 EOF
 ```

-Note that 8333 is the Bitcoin Mainnet Port and 18333 is the Bitcoin Testnet port.
+> **TESTNET vs MAINNET:** Note that 8333 is the Bitcoin Mainnet Port and 18333 is the Bitcoin Testnet port.
 If you want to be adventurous, you can delete the one you're not using.

 Most work is still done on IPv4 networks, but the following will establish the same rules for IPv6: